October 16, 2019

 Cheerleaders – February 19

 Parents’ Responsibility: We ask our parents to be supportive of their children, understanding throughout the season, and to be positive role models and ambassadors of St. John’s.
 This includes showing respect to other fans, coaches, and referees at home games and away.
 Enjoy watching the players grow in basketball skills and Christian character.

-Each family is required to supervise in the hallways one time and work in the concession stand for two time slots.
-Please sign up for times that work best for you.
+Each family is required to supervise in the hallways and work in the concession stand.
+An online sign-up will be sent to all basketball families soon.
 If something occurs and you can’t work the time you signed up for, you are responsible for finding a replacement.
 The B-team parents will also be required to work in the concession stand and monitor the halls during the B-Bounce Off.
 A separate sign up for this will be sent out closer to the time of the tournament.
 At any time, anyone can volunteer to help with the scorebook or score clock.
 Volunteers are also needed to clean up the bleachers after home games.
 If everyone does their part, we can all enjoy the games and support our school.

 Attitude: We believe that a winner is one who is humble in victory and gracious in defeat.
 The best that we can do in life and basketball is use our God-given talents to the glory of God.
-When a game ends, don’t clap because we put an inflated ball through a hoop more times than the other team.
-Parents and fans, clap to say “Thank you for your effort”.
-We can win every game regardless of the score if we put God first.
-Players, shake hands to show thanks to the other team for their effort and the opportunity to play.
+When a game ends and you head home, don’t complain about the refs, coaches, or other team.
+Don’t jump up and down at the end of a game because we had more points than the other team.
+We win every game regardless of the score if we put God first.
+Let’s be thankful for this opportunity that our students have as another way to give glory to God.

 If you have any questions or concerns throughout the season, please call me.
-May this basketball season bring fun and enjoyment to all of us, and, above all, glory to God through all of our actions!
+May this basketball season be enjoyable for all of us, and, above all, give glory to God through all of our actions!

 Contact info – firstname.lastname@example.org

 School phone – 523-2508